bitovi/jira-auto-scheduler/README.md

 - An estimate in story points.
 - A confidence from 10 to 100%.
 - A list of blockers
+- An optional "team".
+If no team is provided, the epic's team will be the epic's project name.

 Then, given the team velocities provided to the app, it: